 Also observe that I used a 3% mortgage rate in my example because that is the current variable rate for a 5-year term.
 However, mortgage rates will eventually creep up.
 If they increase significantly, it might not make sense to buy a home even with a 20% down payment.

-Bottom line: if you can only afford the 5% minimum down payment to get a CMHC insured mortgage, you’re probably better off just renting.
+If you can only afford the 5% minimum down payment to get a CMHC insured mortgage, you’re probably better off just renting.
 Only consider buying if you can afford a substantial down payment.
 The bigger the down payment, the less money you’ll be throwing away on mortgage interest and premium payments to the CMHC.